bartekl1/Minesweeper/README.md

-# Saper
+# Minesweeper
-Saper stworzony w Pythonie z wykorzystaniem Tkinter.\
+Minesweeper written in Python using Tkinter.\
-Posiada on tylko jeden tryb gry (plansza 8x8 z 10 minami), ale wkrótce zostaną dodane inne.
+Game has only one mode (board 8x8 with 10 mines) but other will be added soon.